Skip to content

 • completed

-Every field and status should sound like something the team would say in Slack, email, or meetings.
+Every field and status should sound like something the team would say in Slack, Teams, email, or meetings.

 That means: